Assistance programs Monmouth County.

 Community Affairs and Resource Center (CARC) administers several assistance programs for the poor and low income.
 Some examples are as follows.
 Get assistance with employment placement and training.
 Apply for financial assistance for paying rent and energy bills.
 Education services include English as a Second Language classes, Translation and interpreting services, and Youth programs.
 Other resources include immigration consultation, case management, and referral to other nearby agencies as needed.
 Address is 913 Sewall Ave, Asbury Park NJ, (732) 774 - 3282.

-Free basic needs, including free clothes - Low to moderate income Monmouth County families can receive assistance from non-profit and charity clothing closets.
+Free basic needs, including free clothes or furniture - Low to moderate income Monmouth County families can receive assistance from non-profit and charity clothing closets as well as furniture banks.
 The locations offer a wide range of services.
-This can include vouchers, free clothing, Christmas gifts and toys, and back to school supplies.
+This can include vouchers, free clothing, Christmas gifts and toys, and back to school supplies or furniture for a home.
 Some have referrals to emergency financial assistance programs as well.
-Click details free clothes and school supplies Monmouth County.
+Click details free clothes, furniture and school supplies Monmouth County.

 Monmouth County Department of Human Services runs several social services and government assistance programs.
 Among them include SNAP food stamps and the New Jersey SHARES utility program.
 The H2O Help to Others Program can assist with water bills.
 The poor can also explore resources such as Medicaid or welfare/TANF.
 Social workers can help direct clients to the appropriate resources.
 Locations are 3000 Kozloski Rd, Freehold NJ as well as 2405 Route 66, Ocean, NJ, 07712.
 Dial (732) 431 - 6000, or more details on Monmouth County public assistance.